Veronica peduncularis 'Waterperry Blue'

 More DetailsUpright plants are well-branched and compact.
 Pretty, 3" true red blooms with orange-brown cones flower from June to Sept.
 Plant patented.

 More DetailsLayers of bright fuchsia petals surround a green center.
 Blooms from early summer through fall and doesn’t fade.
-Zones 3-9.
+Plant Patented.

 More Details